gonzalomelov/google-analytics-plugin/README.md

 In your 'deviceready' handler, set up your Analytics tracker:
 * `analytics.startTrackerWithId('UA-XXXX-YY')` where UA-XXXX-YY is your Google Analytics Mobile App property

+or

+* `analytics.startTracker('UA-XXXX-YY', settings)` where `settings` is an object with this optionals fields:
+    * `trackUncaughtExceptions`: set to YES to sent automatically uncaught exceptions to Google Analytics.
+    * `dryRun`: set to YES prevents any data from being sent to Google Analytics.
+    * `trackInterval`: the tracking information will be automatically dispatched every 10 seconds.
+This value if it is specified should be greater than cero, otherwise, tracking information must be sent manually, and this plugin has not this functionality for the moment :)

 To track a Screen (PageView):
 * `analytics.trackView('Screen Title')`